robdodson/requirejs-multipage-shim-boilerplate/README.md

 <hr>

 ## The HTML <a id="the-html"></a>
 OK so you know where everything lives, now let's take a tour around the demo.
 The pages in this project are designed to give you a nice boilerplate to start experimenting with but by no means do they include or encompass all of the features of the IIDS.
-Be sure to thoroughly read through the IIDS documentation on the [GE SDH](http://www.gesdh.com/) for a deeper understanding of what all is included in the IIDS.
+Be sure to thoroughly read through the IIDS documentation on the [GE SDH](http://www.gesdh.com/) for a deeper understanding of what all is included.

 ### Modernizr & Respond.js
 To start off you can open the `page1.html` file.
 One of the first things you might notice is this crazy header.